 The compound is based on over a hundred years of experience developing tires.
 Each tire gets its own version of SmartGRIP, some harder and some softer, but the idea is the same.
 Pirelli also says that the compound has been formulated to remain consistent in wet and dry and hot and cold weather.

-I received a handful of tires to check out from a few brands before I outfitted a test bike for BC Bike Race.
-The Scorpion R seemed like a wise choice to throw in the back.
+I received a handful of mountain bike tires to check out from a few brands before I outfitted a test bike for BC Bike Race.
+The Pirelli Scorpion MTB R tire seemed like a wise choice to throw in the back.
 I wanted something with pedaling efficiency for the 200 miles I’d ride during the week, but grip like Pirelli claimed it would have, especially in the wet loam and roots.

-Now back at home and fresh off a ride with a different tire than the Scorpion R, the rolling efficiency of the Scorpion R is very noticeable and glides along the trail with grace.
+Now back at home and fresh off a ride with a different tire than the Pirelli Scorpion, the rolling efficiency of the Pirelli Scorpion MTB R is very noticeable and glides along the trail with grace.
 In fact, after the test, I feel pretty partial to running a semi-slick tire from now on as the low center knob height eliminates a ton of drag.

 I didn’t find this to be the case, though.
-Sure, a knobbier tire like the Scorpion S will offer more grip and traction on soft and loose trails, but the Scorpion R held strong.
+Sure, a knobbier tire like the Pirelli Scorpion MTB S will offer more grip and traction on soft and loose trails, but the Pirelli tire held strong.
 Testing conditions have ranged from dry, powdery dirt at Granby Ranch in Colorado to a thousand types of loam and wet roots in BC.

-During my BCBR week, we had rain and a lot roots for the first five days.
+During my BCBR experience, we had rain and a lot roots for the first five days.
 After that, there were still a lot of roots, with rock, buff trails, and loose soil.
-It is possible to get the Scorpion R to break loose, but it remains predictable and the cornering knobs find a lot of traction when the bike is leaned over.
+It is possible to get the Pirelli Scorpion MTB R to break loose, but it remains predictable and the cornering knobs find a lot of traction when the bike is leaned over.